nippur72/apple1-videocard-lib/README.md

 ```

 When using the default values that came with `SCREEN1_TABLE[]` and `SCREEN2_TABLE[]`,
-the VRAM is organized according the following memory map:
+VRAM is organized according the following memory map:
 ```c
 // ZONE                RANGE          NAME YOU CAN USE IN C
 // ===========================================================